pimclib/pimc-toolkit/README.md

 The other two prerequisites are [Google test]( https://github.com/google/googletest) and [C++ fmt]( https://github.com/fmtlib/fmt) library.
-Both will be installed by cmake from github.com, so nothing special needs to be done for them.
+Both will be installed by cmake from GitHub, so nothing special needs to be done for them.

 #### Installing Python prerequisites in a Virtual Environment and building documentation